sigp/positions-vacant/rust-security-engineer.md

 As a Rust Security Engineer at Sigma Prime, you’ll use your Rust and security expertise to protect cutting-edge systems.
 We are looking for engineers who can dive deep into Rust code and apply robust security principles.
 Blockchain experience is a welcome bonus, but not required.

-If you’re passionate about Rust and eager to secure the decentralized future, this role is for you.
+If you’re passionate about Rust and eager to secure the decentralised future, this role is for you.

 ### Responsibilities

 * Review Rust codebases for security vulnerabilities.
-* Apply security best practices to harden decentralized projects.
+* Apply security best practices to harden decentralised projects.
 * Develop advanced fuzzing harnesses to assist with vulnerability identification.
 * Contribute to enhancing the security posture of Lighthouse, our Ethereum consensus client.
 * Collaborate on tools and processes while exploring blockchain tech.